Lessons

 No need to stretch your schedule to fit this in – simply stretch yourselves instead!

-Practicing yoga is a great beginner-friendly healthy activity to do with kids.
+Yoga is a great beginner-friendly healthy activity to do with kids.

 If you don’t have access to family-friendly yoga classes in your area, don’t sweat it.